Terrorism in Malaysia: Formation of the British Military Administration and the establishment of the Malayan Union

 The interim British Military Administration (BMA) was established on 12 September 1945, headed by Lord Louis Mountbatten.
 The BMA urged the MPAJA to surrender their weapons, which they reluctantly agreed.
 By 1948, the BMA was facing growing threat of strikes by the labour unions, which was infiltrated by communist agents.
 This culminated in the murder of 3 European planters at Sungai Siput, Perak on 12 June 1948.
 The death of the planters at Sungai Siput mark the beginning of the Malayan Emergency and the act was considered as an act of terror.

 The Malayan Union was formally established on 1 April 1946 and Sir Edward Gent was appointed as its first Governor.

 The Malayan Emergency (1948–1960)

 The Malayan Union was replaced by the Federation of Malaya on 31 January 1948.
-The creation of the Federation run contrary to the vision of the MCP to establish a communist state in Malaya.
+The creation of the Federation with a capitalist economy and constitutional monarchy ran contrary to the vision of the MCP to establish an independent socialist republic in Malaya.

 The proclamation of Emergency was announced on 16 June 1948.
 Following the proclamation of Emergency, hundreds of MCP party members were arrested and scores of MCP's senior leadership and members fled into the jungle.
-The remnants of MCP then established Malayan People's Anti-British Army (MPABA).
-The MPABA was later renamed as Malayan People's Liberation Army (MPLA) on 1 February 1949, with the aim of establishing a People's Democratic Republic of Malaya (including Singapore).
-During this period, the MPLA conducted campaign of terror against civilian population, including intimidation, murder and coercion.
+The remnants of MCP then established Malayan National Liberation Army (MNLA), with the aim of establishing a People's Democratic Republic of Malaya (including Singapore).
+During this period, the MNLA assassinated police, soldiers and civilians they perceived as supporting the colonial occupation.